 View a Map of the Area.

 See under Social Life and Customs for details of George Tancred's book The annals of a border club, the Jedforest, of Jedburgh, Scotland: and biographical notices of the families connected therewith.

-Census returns for Jedburgh in 1831 have apparently survived among kirk session records held in the National Archives of Scotland in Edinburgh (NAS reference CH2/552/44).
+Census returns for Jedburgh in 1831 have apparently survived among kirk session records held in the National Records of Scotland in Edinburgh (NRS reference CH2/552/44).
 Please bear in mind that the amount and depth of information in these early returns may differ from that in later ones (source of info: Gordon Johnson's Census Records for Scottish families at Home and Abroad - see the Census section on the main Scotland GENUKI page for further details of this publication).

 Graham and Emma Maxwell have transcribed and indexed the 1831, 1841, 1851 and 1861 census returns for this parish.

 The following quotation comes from the Imperial Gazetteer of Scotland, edited by John Marius Wilson and published in 1868.
 This reference was found in volume II, page 155:

 "The present parish of Jedburgh comprehends the ancient parishes of Jedworth, Old Jedworth, and Upper Crailing.
 Old Jedworth is the southern section of the present parish; and Upper Crailing is what we have described as the eastern wing of the northern section.
 The two Jedworths are the earliest Scottish parishes distinctly noticed in history.
 So early as the record of the year 882 ...
 In 1754, the Relief denomination of dissenters mainly originated in Jedburgh under Mr. Boston; and a curious manuscript was prepared by the kirk-session of the epoch, narrating the rise of the new sect."